-The autumn 2018 application deadline is December 15, 2017.
+The application deadline is December 15 for the following Autumn quarter.
 All application materials, including official test scores, must be received by this date.

 Important!
 Read first: PhD Application Guidelines